Course Outline

 -

-Explain factors to consider when making decisions about data collection for government initiatives.
+Explain factors to consider when making decisions about data collection for government initiatives and programs.

 -

-Discuss the difference between biased and unbiased data in the context of public sector projects.
+Discuss the difference between biased and unbiased data in the context of governmental research and policy analysis.

 -

-Describe databases with references to their functions and components, focusing on applications relevant to government operations.
+Describe databases with references to their functions and components, particularly as they relate to government data management systems.

 -